openSUSE/susefirewall2/doc/README.SuSEfirewall2.txt

 2.1.
 YaST2 firewall module

-The YaST2 firewall module is the recommended tool for configuring SuSEfirewall2.
+The YaST2 firewall module is the recommended tool for configuring SUSEfirewall2.
 It offers the most common features with a nice user interface and help texts.
 It also takes care of proper activation of the init scripts.
+You can directly start the YaST2 firewall configuration via yast2 firewall.

 2.2.
 Manual configuration

-Enable the SuSEfirewall2 boot scripts:
+Enable the SUSEfirewall2 systemd unit:

-chkconfig SuSEfirewall2_init on

-chkconfig SuSEfirewall2_setup on
+systemctl enable SuSEfirewall2

 Edit /etc/sysconfig/SuSEfirewall2 with your favorite editor.
 Read the commented lines carefully.
 They give you many hints and tips for the configuration.
-You need to at least add one network interface to FW_DEV_EXT for SuSEfirewall2 to do anything.
-If you are stuck or need additional hints, take a look at EXAMPLES file in /usr/share/doc/packages/SuSEfirewall2
+You need to at least add one network interface to FW_DEV_EXT for SUSEfirewall2 to do anything.
+If you are stuck or need additional hints, take a look at EXAMPLES file in /usr/share/doc/packages/SuSEfirewall2 After you are finished with the configuration you can explicitly start the firewall via systemd:

+systemctl start SuSEfirewall2

 3. Some words about security

-SuSEfirewall2 is a frontend for iptables which sets up kernel packet filters, nothing more and nothing less.
-This means that you are not automatically protected from all security hazards by using SuSEfirewall2.
+SUSEfirewall2 is a frontend for iptables which sets up kernel packet filters, nothing more and nothing less.
+This means that you are not automatically protected from all security hazards by using SUSEfirewall2.
 To minimize security risks on a networked system obey the following rules:

   • Run only those services you actually need.
 Think twice before opening them